scheidan/CAIRS.jl/README.md

             for i=linspace(0, 10, nn), j=linspace(0, 10, nn),
             time=datetime(2013, 11, 22, 13, 15, 00) : minute(1): datetime(2013, 11, 22, 13, 20, 00) ]
 ```
 This produced a regular grid, but the point could also be irregularly distributed.
+Also, not only predictions for coordinates but also for intesities integrated over a domain can be made.
+Domains are defined by the function `Domain`.

 ### Assimilation
 The assimilation of the signals and the computation of the predictions are done with `predict`.